 The limits of my language means the limits of my world.Ludwig Wittgenstein

 Learning how to write sentences in French is easy and fun.
-It will not only improve your knowledge of the language but also help you start speaking a foreign language today!
+It will improve your knowledge of the language and help you start speaking a foreign language today!
 This guide for beginners includes everything from sentence construction basics to more advanced grammar points like verb conjugation, which could be difficult without practice.

 Some grammatical rules in French can seem complicated and hard to grasp.
 But once you understand their concept, they will become much easier to use when writing or forming a sentence in any language.
 That is why I've created this quick guide for my fellow English speakers trying to learn how to form sentences in French.